3 MIN READ

 Keep in mind that coupon item values may vary by Costco location.

-So even if you don’t use the online coupon and the travel card, you still get your new membership plus $55.63 in goods and store credit.
+So even if you don’t use the online coupon, you still get your new membership plus $60 in goods and store credit.
 Not too shabby if you ask me.

 What’s more, you can sample about 25 different items while you shop.
 On a recent trip, Costco was giving out samples of bacon.
 Bacon!